 General education core courses are intended to be introductory or "gateway" courses into the majors and minors.
 They seek to develop fundamental skills and establish basic understanding within certain disciplines.
 They provide exposure to many subjects and ideas, enabling students to accumulate information and cultivate a broad knowledge base.
 These courses are taught from a Christian perspective and equip students for life.
 The CBC Core meets the standard set by the Arkansas Higher Education Coordinating Board for general education.
-It covers multiple disciplines and consists of 44 credit hours

-general education.
 It covers multiple disciplines and consists of 44 credit hours:

-Discipline ) Courses Required Cro edit Hours
+Discipline - Courses Required Credit Hours

 Bible Survey the Old Testament (3 Hours)

-Survey the New Testament (3 Hours)
+Diole Survey the New Testament (3 Hours)

 Life of Christ or Life of Paul (3 Hours)

+(5 110415)

-Communic cation Composition I (3 Hours)
+Communi cation Composition I (3 Hours)

 Composition II (3 Hours)

 Oral Communications (3 Hours)

 Science & Math Biology for General Education

 Or Molecular and Cellular Biology (4 Hours)

-As stronomy, or Chemistry for General Education
+A stronomy, or Chemistry for General Education

 r College Chemistry I, or College Physics I, or

 Physical Science for General Education, or

 Physiological Chemistry I (4 Hours)

-(,

 College Algebra or Math for Liberal Arts

 (Dependent on degree choice) (3 Hours)

-Fine Arts Art t Appreciation, or Film Appreciation, or Music
+Fine Arts Ar t Appreciation, or Film Appreciation, or Music

-Apprec riation, or Theatre Appreciation or Art & Music for
+Apprec ciation, or Theatre Appreciation or Art & Music J for

-Elemen tary Teachers (BSE in Elementary Education only) (3 Hours)
+Elemer ntary Teachers (BSE in Elementary Education on ly) (3 Hours)

 Humanitie es World Literature I or World Literature II (3 Hours)

-Social Scient ences A American Nation I, or American Nation II, or
+Social Scie American Nation I, or American Nation II, or

 An nerican Government or Survey of United States

-j History (BSE in Elementary Education only) (3 Hours)
+History (BSE in Elementary Education only) (3 Hours)

-Wanta History Lon World History Hon Comes of World

-World History I or World History II or Survey of World Wintern & Colleges (RSE in Flow section, seek) (2 Hours)
+l History I or World History II or Survey of Worl

-History & Cultures (BSE in Elementary Education only) (3 Hours) Social Sciences General Psychology, or Introductory Sociology, or
+ry & Cultures (BSE in Elementary Education only

+Social Scie ences G eneral Psychology, or Introductory Sociology, or

 Principles of Geography, or Principles of

 Ma croeconomics or Principles of Microeconomics (3 Hours)

-1,100 e. e (2 110015)